AlbertoRota/x4-Better-piracy/README.md

  - Removed "Surrender!" dialog, replaced it by a more streamlined "RightClick -> Harass".
  - Added dependency to "SirNukes Mod Support APIs"
 ### 0.2.0
- - Forcing a pilot to bail out of their ship will negativelly impact your relations with his/her faction.
+ - Forcing a pilot to bail out of their ship will negatively impact your relations with his/her faction.
 ### 0.1.0
  - Replaced NPCs saying the "Abandon ship!" when they bail by a more discrete, less annoying and more informative notification on the lower-right corner.
  - Expanded `hull%` calculations from `20%` to `75%`, which should make the effects of this mod more gradual.